omega8cc/boa/docs/REWRITES.md

 For Master Instance: `/var/aegir/config/includes/`

-These files will be included if exist and will never be modified or touched by Aegir Provision backend system.
+These files will be included if exist and will never be modified or touched by Ægir Provision backend system.

-Note: your custom rewrite rules will apply to *all* sites on the same Aegir Satellite Instance, unless you will use site/domain specific `if{}` embedded locations, as shown in the examples below.
+Note: your custom rewrite rules will apply to *all* sites on the same Ægir Satellite Instance, unless you will use site/domain specific `if{}` embedded locations, as shown in the examples below.

 ## Custom rewrites to map legacy content to the Drupal multisite.